ABOUT THE HOLIDAY PARTNERSHIP

 "We can't help everyone, but everyone can help someone"

 - Ronald Reagan

-The Trees of Joy are quite a procedure as well.
+The Trees of Joy are quite a process as well.
 An application process welcomes anyone in Crook County who is eligible as a low-income resident to apply.
-Each application then needs verified for accuracy.
-Volunteers hand create a tag for each individual who has asked for gifts, pre-allocate the requests that we have for group fulfillment, and hand place the remaining tags on the trees which are displayed across the county.
-Community members can go into these businesses and select as many tags as they want to fill.
-The most fun part (well to me anyway) is the shopping!
-Then you bring the tag and the gifts back to the tree location to check them in by December 15th.
+Each application is verified for accuracy.
+Volunteers create a tag for each individual who has asked for gifts, pre-allocate the requests that we have for group fulfillment, and place the remaining tags on the trees displayed across the county.
+Community members select as many tags as they want to fill, and bring the tag(s) and the gifts back to the tree location to check them in by mid-December.